Delay-aware Robust Control for Safe Autonomous Driving: Introduction

 \section{Introduction}

-The recent surge in autonomous driving has led to an increase in demand for making them more affordable and accessible.
-The stringent requirements of onboard computing and high-resolution sensors pose a major challenge in this demand.
+The recent surge in autonomous driving has led to an increase in demand for increased affordability and accessibility.
+The stringent requirements of onboard computing and high-resolution sensors pose a major challenge in meeting this demand.
 While there has been much work on making algorithms more efficient, the required computation time is still dangerous in fast-changing environments such as high-speed scenarios.
 Most commonly used control algorithms assume the planned command to be applied instantaneously.
 This assumption can generate significant tracking errors and jeopardize stability.

 This work presents a unified approach to dealing with three types of delay: 1) computation time delay; 2) actuator command processing delay; and 3) actuator dynamics delay.
 First, we model the actuator's steering dynamics delay using a first-order ordinary differential equation (ODE).
 Second, we propose a delay-aware robust tube Model Predictive Control (MPC).
 It is coupled with our proposed filter, called INFLUENCE - adaptIve kalmaN FiLter with Unknown process modEl and Noise CovariancE (including process noise and measurement noise).
 INFLUENCE is a novel adaptive Kalman filter variant combining online identification of an unknown dynamic model and estimation of noise covariances.
 INFLUENCE probabilistically safely estimates the computation time delay.
 We propose two controller plans: the first plan serves as a standalone controller for a delay-aware robust control; in the second controller plan, we compensate a learning-enabled (LE) primary controller to boost its safety performance.
 This controller plan has application merit, since LE controllers are being used in autonomous systems.
 However, simplistic assumptions are usually made in the training procedure of the LE controllers.
 For safety-critical systems such as autonomous driving, it is crucial to close the sim-to-real gap by providing a safety-assured guard.
 We treat the LE controller as a high-level controller.
 In the low-level control part, we track the reference generated by the LE controller, but actively regulate its unsafe control by delay compensation.

 In summary, we make the following novel contributions:

 1. A unified delay-aware robust control approach dealing with three major delays: computation time delay, actuator command processing delay, and actuator dynamics delay.